 #9.
 Polyfoam Latex Hybrid

 While a large percentage of the population would agree they find themselves indulging in a variety of sleeping positions during the course of any given night, the fact remains that there are also those who have a particular sleeping position they prefer for long periods of time.
 If this describes you and you favor side sleeping, a polyfoam latex hybrid could prove to be just the product you’ve been looking for.

 Do Your Homework and Know What to Look For

 Just as with any big decision you make in life, the choice to invest in polyfoam latex hybrid models requires you to do some homework in order to know what you’re looking for.
-This is because there are so many compromises on quality that can be easy for clever marketers to downplay when you are ignorant of them.
+This is because there are so many compromises on the quality that can be easy for clever marketers to downplay when you are ignorant of them.

 One of the most important to consider is whether the latex portion of your hybrid is made using the Dunlop or Talalay process.
-While they share a number of the same qualities, the fact remains that two additional steps in the Talalay process allow for a higher degree of breathability, thus allowing sleepers the ability to maintain a lower body temperature throughout the night.
+While they share a number of the same qualities, the fact remains that two additional steps in the Talalay process allow for a higher degree of breathability, thus allowing sleepers the ability to maintain lower body temperature throughout the night.
 Just a few other things you should be on the lookout for as you shop include:

 - Use of durable and non-toxic materials